 If you like the flexibility and convenience of having your own vehicle, a number of car rental companies are located at the airport or nearby (off-site rentals require only a short shuttle ride to retrieve your vehicle).

-Your vehicle will require a Park Pass, but the good news is that Banff National Park entry is free for 2017, in celebration of Canada’s 150th birthday!
-You can order your free pass in advance and bring it with you to save time at the Banff National Park gate.
+Your vehicle will require a Park Pass, which you can purchase at the park gates or order your pass in advance and bring it with you to save time.

 If you do have a vehicle, squeeze in some extra exploring before you arrive in either the Town of Banff or hamlet of Lake Louise.
 Some ideas?